valist-io/valist-docs/docs/src/publishing.md

 ### Github Action

-The valist official Valist github-action can be found at [valist-github-action](https://github.com/valist-io/valist-github-action).
+The official Valist github-action can be found at [valist-github-action](https://github.com/valist-io/valist-github-action).

 To use the github action start by creating an `example.yml` in `.github/workflows`.
 The minimal config for using the Github action in your workflow is: